Skip to content

 config = LeanREPLConfig(

-lean_version="v4.19.0", # Specify Lean version (optional)
+lean_version="v4.19.0", # Specify Lean version (optional, default is latest)

 verbose=True, # Print detailed logs